Why You Should Choose iOS When Building Your First Mobile App

 Benefits of iOS Application Development

 Now that we’ve done the market analysis, we can finally approach the technical part of the project.
-If you have researched app development, you might have already read that developing for iOS is considered to be a little bit easier than Android.
-This is mainly because the majority of programmers find Apple to have better and stronger tools, along with a much more user-friendly interface.
-But let’s have a closer look at pros and cons of iOS app development.
+If you have researched app development, you might have already read that iOS development is considered to be a little bit easier than Android development.
+This is mainly because most programmers find Apple to have better and stronger tools and a much more user-friendly interface.
+But let’s look closer at the pros and cons of iOS app development.

 The development environment from Apple seems to be created to make app development extremely welcoming to everyone.
 Coding with Xcode can be only a pleasant experience.
-It’s fast, powerful, features a great workspace to keep you focused and offers helpful information as you type.
+It’s fast and powerful, features a great workspace to keep you focused, and offers helpful information as you type.
 Android’s Eclipse, on the other hand, is completely the opposite of Xcode.
-The work there is messy, slow and seems to create more discomfort than help.
+The work there is messy and slow and seems to create more discomfort than help.

 Last but not least, you should pay attention to the amount and types of devices.
 Unlike Android, iOS has no intention of expanding the number of devices it has at the moment.
 Such a limitation is great for developers since you only have to consider a handful of devices.

 Creating one app that works well across all types of devices is a significant advantage.
-On the other hand, creating an app for Android, considering the huge amount of devices it has can be time and cost prohibitive.
+On the other hand, creating an app for Android, considering its huge number of devices, can be time- and cost-prohibitive.
 Of course, this applies more if you are a single developer, not a big company that can hire enough programmers to manage a project like that.

 6 Reasons to Start with iOS

 If you are still not entirely convinced about your platform choice, here is your biggest motivation for choosing iOS.
 Take a look at some of the most popular mobile apps.
 You’ll see a common feature among them all.
 They all gained their success via the Apple App Store.
-Instagram, WhatsApp, SnapChat, Draw Something – those are just a few examples.
+Instagram, WhatsApp, Snapchat, and Draw Something are just a few examples.

-To sum up, we have shared our thopughts of why app development for the iOS platform can be beneficial.
+To sum up, we have shared our thoughts on why app development for the iOS platform can be beneficial.
 Here are our most compelling reasons to build your application in iOS first:

 1. Monetizing potential.